collectiveidea/audited/README.md

 The standard Audited install assumes your User model has an integer primary key type.
 If this isn't true (e.g. you're using UUID primary keys), you'll need to create a migration to update the `audits` table `user_id` column type.
 (See Installation above for generator flags if you'd like to regenerate the install migration.)

-#### Custom Auditor
+#### Custom Audit User

 You might need to use a custom auditor from time to time.
-It can be done by simply passing in a string:
+This can be done by simply passing in a string:

 ```ruby
 class ApplicationController < ActionController::Base